 Ransomware recovery is the process of resuming options following a cyberattack that demands payment in exchange for unlocking encrypted data.
-Having good data backups and a solid disaster recovery (DR) plan are the best ways an organization can recover successfully from an attack.
+Having good data backups and a solid disaster recovery (DR) plan are the best ways an organization can recover successfully from this type of attack.
 With ransomware so prevalent, experts are urging businesses to assume that they will be hit with an attack, so protection and recovery are top of mind.

 Ransomware, a subset of malware, typically gets into a system when a user opens an infected email attachment or website.
 Several major attacks have recently made headlines across the world: